FAIRmat-NFDI/nomad-docs/docs/howto/plugins/actions.md

             get_request,
             get_request_input,
             start_to_close_timeout=timedelta(seconds=30),
+            retry_policy=retry_policy,
         )
         return result
 ```

-Here we define the workflow as an extention of `BaseWorkflow` and describe the
+Here we define the workflow as a class and describe the
 sequence of activities under `run` method which uses the Temporal decorator
 `workflow.run`.
-The name of the workflow, defined using the Temporal decorator
+The name of the workflow, defined in the Temporal decorator
 `workflow.defn`, needs to be unique.
-We use the module path of the workflow class as workflow
+We recommend using the module path of the
-name to ensure uniqueness among all the plugins added to a NOMAD installation.
+workflow class as workflow name to ensure uniqueness among all the plugins
+added to a NOMAD installation.
 The workflow defines the flow of data into the activities.
 Using appropriate
 data models, we pass the data from the workflow input to the activity input.
 The activity is executed by `workflow.execute_activity` function which
 can be used to specify retry policies and different types of timeout.

+!!! important
+    The default retry policy has unlimited attempts, meaning that if an activity
+    fails, Temporal will keep retrying it forever.
+If this behavior is not
+    required for your action, we strongly recommend to set a custom retry
+    policy with finite `maximum_attempts` to avoid forever running workflows.

 ## Integrating with schema packages